nss-day-cohort-35/capstone-details/README.md

                * Functionality
            * Define Stretch Goals
                * List individual features
+           * Create an ERD

 ## Share all of the following with the instruction team
-   1. Start GitProject or Trello board.
+   1. Proposal
+   1. Github Repo
-   2. Create an ERD.
-Add to your project `README.md`.
+   1. Add ERD to your project `README.md`.
-   3. Plan/outline the components your project will need.
+   1. Plan/outline the components your project will need.
 Show the data relationship (props and state).
 Add to your project `README.md`.
-   4. Mock-ups - hand draw or use a tool like https://moqups.com/ or google docs.
+   1. Mock-ups - hand draw or use a tool like https://moqups.com/ or google docs.

 ### Cool and Helpful Stuff